satishjhanwer/satishjhanwer/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

-<p align="justify">I'm <b>Satish Jhanwer</b>, working as <b>Associate Architect @ Sigma Infosolutions Ltd</b>.
-I have <b>14+ years</b> of coding experience.
+I'm **Satish Jhanwer**, working as **Associate Architect @ Sigma Infosolutions Ltd**.
+I have **14+ years** of coding experience.
 A passionate learner willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻, love playing various games on mobile, PC, PS4 🚀.</p>
+Apart from that I also love to guide and mentor newbies 👨🏻‍💻, love playing various games on mobile, PC, PS4 🚀.

 <br>